stefan-balke/choralebricks/README.md

 }
 ```

-## :computer Installation and Setup
+## :computer: Installation and Setup

 Clone repository, then: